lulujordanna/data-structures/week10/README.md

 ![Image of process blog data](https://github.com/lulujordanna/data-structures/blob/master/week10/images/process.png)

 ## Next Steps
 While I am proud of my progression with Javascript this week, each of the endpoints highlight that greater aggregation in my data is needed.
-For AA, I need to join my schedule table to the current query to ensure that each location has the meeting details.
-For the Sensor data, I need to learn how to aggregate the temperature by hour and day.
-Finally for the Process blog, I need to learn how to display more than one category at a time.
+For AA, I need to learn how to aggregate based on location so that multiple markers do not appear.
+For the Process blog, I need to learn how to display more than one category at a time.
 Each has a significant learning curve which I am concerned about in the limited time frame left in the course.